-As goofy/reckless as “Booty” sounds, I actually f—ks with it!
+As goofy/reckless as “Booty” sounds, I actually f—k with it, alot!

-No, “Booty” isn’t going to win any grammy’s in the next couple of months, but I do think it can get some girls to act reckless on the slimey ass dance floors of America!
-Not only does it have this bass booming sound to it that club goers will love, but it also has these gimmicky elements to it that the ratchets of the world will soak up.
+No, “Booty” isn’t going to win any Grammys in the next couple of months, but I do think it can get some girls to act reckless on the slimey ass dance floors of America!
+Not only does it have this bass-boomin’ sound to it that club-goers will love, but it also has these gimmicky elements to it that the ratchets of the world will soak up.